etherwaredev/VisualProject/README.md

 # VISUAL PROJECT
-The sole existence of this project is to be a testing ground for me learning OpenGL
+This project is intended as a testing ground for usage of OpenGL

 ### Libraries
 (List disincludes common C Standard libraries)